gemi254/PlantStatus-LilyGO-TTGO-Higrow/README.md

 and the internal **soil moisture** and **soil salt** sensor.

 ## Main features
++ Allow measurements using mobile Access point connections only.
+Synchronize time with browser
 + Configure parameters using an **access point** and **config portal** on startup.
 Uses
 <a target="_blank" title="ConfigAssist class" href="https://github.com/gemi254/ConfigAssist-ESP32-ESP8266">ConfigAssist</a> library to edit application variables
 + Publish sensor values in a **mqtt broker**.